-For environmental audit, the filled questionnaires of the survey from each group, were tabulated as per their modules, in excels spread sheets.
+For green audit, the filled questionnaires of the survey from each group, were tabulated as per their modules, in excels spreadsheets.
 The tabulated data was then used for further analysis.
-For better understanding of the results and to avoid complications, averages and percentages of the tables were calculated.
-The data regarding plantation was assessed by, Centre of Biodiversity and Taxonomy, Department of Botany, Build up map was formulated by Department of Earth Sciences using digital image processing.
-Energy, water, air, noise and solid waste generation and assessment was conducted by Department of Environmental Sciences.
-Graphical representation of these results is shown to give a quick idea of the status and interpretation of the overall outcomes.
+For better understanding of the results and to avoid complications, averages and percentages of the Tables were calculated.
+The data regarding plantation was assessed by Department of Botany, Build up map was formulated by Department of Earth Sciences using digital image processing.
+Solid waste generation and assessment was made by Department of Environmental Sciences.
+Graphical representation of these results was made to give a quick idea of the status and interpretation of the overall outcomes.